Terradue/doc-developer-sandbox/source/start/github/index.rst

 GitHub pages can be managed manually or using frameworks.
 We suggest using R Gitbook or Sphinx as documentation generator tool that converts marked-up plaintext files into properly formatted HTML, PDF, EPub or other documents.

-..
-WARNING:: the GitHub pages of a private repository will be public and thus visible to anybody!
+.. warning:: the GitHub pages of a private repository will be public and thus visible to anybody!

 To create the GitHub Pages for the project, a new branch and do some one-time setup have to be performed.